Hacker-C/vue3-terminal/README.md

 pnpm build
 ```

+> **Warning**
+> every time you create a new command, recommend to create a new module file (format reference to the already finished commands)，after that you should restart the project to make auto-imports works.

 ## Descriptiton

 The data structure of the terminal system is a *N-ary tree* which simulates the diractory structure of real machine.
 But there is a slight difference between them, I design a pointer called previous point to its parent node.